skius/rm-pdf-tools/README.md

 the intended use case for this tool is to be run 24/7 on a computer, and your tablet requires an active internet connection.

-Right now, this tools probably requires more technical knowledge than hacks, however you do not run _any_ risk of voiding your warranty or bricking your device.
+Right now, this tool might require more technical knowledge than hacks, however you do not run _any_ risk of voiding your warranty or bricking your device.

 ## Features